andrewmoise/grits/README.md

 ... and it'll show you that frontend Gimbal interface from the screenshots above.

-Run:
+From the frontend command shell, run:

 ```
 test()
 ```

 That'll run you through a little self test.

-You can also try populating some site content:
+You can also test if the web serving works:

 ```
 mkdir('//sites/{your server}/content')